pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--file`, `-f`

-Set a workload specification file to create the workload from, any other workload specification passed by flags to the command will set or override whatever is in the file.
-Another way to use this flag is using `-` in the command, to receive workload definition through standard input.
-Refer to [Working with Yaml Files](../../usage.md#a-idyaml-filesaworking-with-yaml-files) section to check an example.
+Set a workload specification file to create the workload from, any other workload specification passed by flags to the command sets or overrides whatever is in the file.
+Another way to use this flag is using `-` in the command, to receive workload definition by using standard input<.
+See [Working with Yaml Files](../../usage.md#a-idyaml-filesaworking-with-yaml-files) section to see an example.

 <details><summary>Example</summary>